BK4D/colormunch-js/README.md

 When the results from the Kuler API have been retrieved, the data is stored into ColorMunchTheme and ColorMunchSwatch instances.

-ColorMunchTheme objects are accessed through your ColorMunch instance, and ColorMunchSwatch objects are in turn accessed through each ColorMunchTheme object.
+ColorMunchTheme instances are accessed through your ColorMunch instance, and ColorMunchSwatch instances are in turn accessed through each ColorMunchTheme instance.

 *Note: the retrieval of the result data should only be made after the ColorMunchEvent.COMPLETE event is fired*